schrutebeet/stock_market/README.md

 ## Project features

-- **Stock Data Extraction**: Fetches metadata and stock data (OHLCV) for different stocks.
+- **Stock data extraction**: Fetches metadata and stock data (OHLCV) for different stocks.
 An Alphavantage API key is needed.
 Can be requested following this [link](https://www.alphavantage.co/support/#support).
-- **Data Storage**: Stores the data in a PostgreSQL database.
+- **Data storage**: Stores the data in a PostgreSQL database.
-- **Email Notification**: Sends a success notification after the process is complete.
+- **Email notification**: Sends a success notification after the process is complete.
 E-mail credentials are needed in order to enable this feature.
 - **Logging**: Comprehensive logging of the process.
 Can be useful both for reporting and debugging.

 ## Requirements